Wow future employers with your portfolio in 2D, stop motion and 3D-CGI animation.

 You graduate from this course as a creative, innovative individual with skills and knowledge to work in this exciting and vibrant creative industry.

 Key areas of study include • 2D drawn and digital based animation • stop motion animation • 3D-CGI animation • animation theory • life drawing practice • animation pre-production • animation production • post production for animation • acting and performance for animation • photography and lighting for animation • animation industry contextualisation.

-Throughout the course you develop a portfolio of your project work to showcase your skills to potential employers.
-Your portfolio includes • 2D drawn animation • stop motion puppet animation • 3D-CGI character animation • set design • pre-production development • character designs • life drawing portfolio • professional branding and online management • client based project development work • individually directed short animation.
+You develop a portfolio of your project work to showcase your skills to potential employers.
+This includes • 2D drawn animation • stop motion puppet animation • 3D-CGI character animation • set design • pre-production development • character designs • life drawing portfolio • professional branding and online management • sound design • client based project development work • individually directed short animation.

-All these skills prepare you for your final integrated masters year project, creating and producing an advanced professional short animated film, specialising in your own developed and researched area of animation.
+These skills prepare you for your final year project, creating and producing a professional short animated film, specialising in your own chosen area of animation.

 In your third year you have the opportunity to submit your work for the Nick Park Award – an annual competition exclusive to Sheffield Hallam students which is judged by the team at Aardman.

 You may be able to study abroad as part of the Erasmus programme.